Consumer Medicine Information

 Treatment of Multiple Myeloma

-Revlimid is used in combination with another drug called dexamethasone to treat adult multiple myeloma patients whose disease
+Revlimid is used in combination with another medicine called dexamethasone to treat

 Treatment of Myelodysplastic Syndromes